awsdocs/amazon-redshift-developer-guide/doc_source/r_DROP_TABLE.md

  **Dropping a Table Using IF EXISTS**

-The following example either drops the FEEDBACK table if it exists, or does nothing and returns a message if it does not:
+The following example either drops the FEEDBACK table if it exists, or does nothing and returns a message if it doesn't:

 ```
 drop table if exists feedback;